A Basildon Chronology|

 'Hayloft Bar', and an off licence, which later closed in the early 1980s.
 For a time in the

-1980s the main saloon area was halved, creating an extra bar, and around 1987 the pub had a
+1980s the main saloon area was halved to create an additional bar and following this around 1987 the pub had a

 15th Century farmhouse Laindon Hall in Church Hill destroyed by fire.
 The building was empty at